First Messenian War: Early rejection of the Heraclid king

 The Peloponnese had been Achaean before the return of the Heracleidae in 1104 BC.
 The victorious Dorian commanders, who were Heraclids, divided the Peloponnese between them.
 Temenus took Argos, Cresphontes took Messenia and the twin sons of Aristodemus took Sparta.
-The previous ruling family of Messenia, the Neleides, had emigrated with the Atreids, rulers of Mycenae and Argos, to Athens.
+The previous ruling family of Messenia, the Neleides (descendants of Neleus), had emigrated with the Atreids, rulers of Mycenae and Argos, to Athens.
 Most of the Achaeans remained in place.

 The Dorians colonized Sparta, then a small state on the east of the central Eurotas valley.
 Theras, their mother's brother, acted as regent for his nephews until they reached majority and then led a colony to Thera.
 Meanwhile, the Messenians had accepted Cresphontes as king after he married Merope, daughter of Cypselus, king of Arcadia and an Achaean.
 They gave up some land to another Dorian enclave in Messenia.
 Subsequently the noble families of the Achaeans staged an insurrection, assassinating Cresphontes and all but one of his sons in a single coup.
 The youngest, Aepytus, was being educated in Arcadia.